django/deps/draft/0000-background-workers.rst

       kwargs: dict
       """The keyword arguments to pass to the task function"""

+      queue_name: str | None
+      """The name of the queue the task will run on """

 A ``Task`` is created by decorating a function with ``@task``: